giltayar/bilt/docs/README.md

 <!-- markdownlint-disable MD033 -->

 # Bilt

 A build tool for NPM monorepos

 ## What is Bilt

-Bilt is a CLI that builds, tests, and publishes packages in your monorepos, and does that in the proper order, according to the packages dependency graph, while guaranteeing that only those packages that were not built (and their dependents) get built.
+Bilt is a CLI that builds, tests, and publishes NPM packages in your monorepos, and does that in the proper order, according to the packages dependency graph, while guaranteeing that only those packages that were not built (and their dependents) get built.

+It's a ["make"](<https://en.wikipedia.org/wiki/Make_(software)>) for NPM monorepos.

 ## Why Bilt

-(T go directly to the meat of Bilt, read
+(To go directly to the meat of Bilt, read
 [Structure of a Bilt monorepo](./docs/monorepo-structure.md) and then go to the [Getting started](./docs/getting-started.md) chapter.)